This website is dedicated to keeping the

 Created, Designed, and Edited by Charles LeBuff

-FOR SEVENTY-SEVEN YEARS, the Everglades Wonder Gardens, once the premier wildlife and botanical showplace of Southwest Florida, was a popular attraction for Florida visitors and regional residents.
+FOR SEVENTY-EIGHT YEARS, the Everglades Wonder Gardens, once the premier wildlife and botanical showplace of Southwest Florida, was a popular attraction for Florida visitors and regional residents.
 This web page presents some interesting aspects of the Garden's early history and information on the attraction's founders, Bill and Lester Piper.
 Their biography, Everglades Wildlife Barons, is a fascinating and enjoyable read about their exciting lives with wild animals.
 Dozens of Bill and Lester Piper's relatives, former employees, aquaintences, including a few of their surviving contemporaries — people who knew them well — were interviewed and helped create this book.

 You will find four unique video clips on this page.
 It's suggested you read the text adjacent to each player first.
 This will give the videos time to load and become operable, and you'll better understand the content of the clip before viewing it.
 For best results you need a broadband connection.
 Be sure your volume is turned up.